FoxxMD/multi-scrobbler/README.md

 ## Setup Scrobble Clients

+At least one client (the only one right now...) must be setup in order for the app to work.
+Client configurations can alternatively be configred in the main `config.json` configuration (see configuration example linked in **General** setup)

 ### Maloja

 [Maloja config example](https://github.com/FoxxMD/spotify-scrobbler/blob/master/config/maloja.json.example)

-All variables have a config file equivalent which will overwrite the ENV variable if present.
+All variables have a config file equivalent which will overwrite the ENV variable if present (so config file is not required if ENVs present)

 | Environmental Variable | Required? | Default |          Description          |
 |----------------------------|-----------|---------|-------------------------------|